gunta/skypilot/landing/LAUNCH.md

 # Landing Page Launch Checklist

-This comprehensive checklist ensures the Sky Pilot landing page is ready for viral launch.
+This comprehensive checklist ensures the SkyPilot landing page is ready for viral launch.

 ## Pre-Launch (Technical)